-Report on the other information included in the Annual Report and Accounts
+Report on the other information included in the annual report

-The Annual Report and Accounts contains other information.
-This includes all information in the Annual Report and Accounts in addition to the financial statements and our auditor's report thereon.
+The annual report contains other information.
+This includes all information in the annual report in addition to the financial statements and our auditor's report thereon.

 Based on the procedures performed as set out below, we conclude that the other information: